Profiling

 always be tracked, it is only possible for luma.gl to track GPU memory deallocations if

-they are performed through the luma.gl API (by calling the .destroy()
+they are performed through the luma.gl API (by calling the .destroy() methods on Buffer and Texture objects).

 Apart from GPU memory tracking for luma.gl also maintain counts of the various other luma.gl API objects.
 Such object generally do not consume a lot of memory, however tracking allocations can help spot resource leaks or unnecessary work being done.